Ngā ratonga Kapua

 Recommendations

-The value, importance and sensitivity of the information and records to be held in the cloud should be accurately assessed to ensure it is adequately protected.
+The value, criticality and sensitivity of the information and records to be held in the cloud should be accurately assessed to ensure it is adequately protected.

-Risks should be assessed based on content or subject matter of the information and records and the level of sensitivity and importance to the business of the organisation.
+Risks should be assessed based on content or subject matter of the information and records and the level of sensitivity and importance to the business of your organisation.

 Key questions